istio/istio.io/content/docs/setup/kubernetes/install/kubernetes/index.md

 Istio {{< istio_version >}} has been tested with these Kubernetes releases: {{< supported_kubernetes_versions >}}.
 {{< /tip >}}

-To install and configure Istio in a Kubernetes cluster, follow these instructions:
+Follow this path to install and configure an Istio mesh in a Kubernetes cluster for evaluation.

+To install Istio for production follow the [Helm Installation guide](./install/helm/index.md).

 ## Prerequisites